theinventor/kaseya-alert-aggregatr/README.md

 ### Instructions ###

-1. Fork this repo, get a heroku account - and then #heroku create
+1. Fork this repo, get a heroku account - and then #heroku create (I would put this on the $7 hobby dyno, no worker needed currenty)
 2. Add the redis-cloud free redis addon
 3. Add the free sendgrid addon
 4. #heroku addons:open sendgrid